Updated: July 14, 2023 |

 • And a multitude of other factors

-An analysis can be made about future stock prices by making different assumptions or adding different variables.
+A data analysis can be made about future stock prices by making different assumptions or adding different variables.
 You might discover that stock prices are more sensitive to changes in interest rates than they are to the number of competitors in the industry.

 You’ll also see how sensitive they are to different levels of change.
 For example, how much do the interest rates change to impact stock prices?